Graduate Application Mentorship Program (GAMP)

 Frequently Asked Questions:

-- How to apply to be a mentee
+- How do I apply to be a mentee?

-To sign up as a mentee in this program, click on this link (coming soon!), and fill out our survey before October 4th, 2021.
-The survey consists of 4 sections asking for your contact information and short questions about your familiarity with the graduate application process.
-The survey should take you about 10 minutes to complete.
+To sign up as a mentee in this program, click on the link above, and fill out our survey before September 23rd, 2022.
+The survey consists of questions asking for your contact information and short questions about your familiarity with the graduate application process.
+The survey should take you about 5-10 minutes to complete.
 Depending on the number of mentees that apply we may not be able to match everyone with a mentor.
 While we will do our best to match every applicant, we may have to prioritize applicants less familiar with the application process.
-Everyone will hear back if they were matched with a graduate volunteer by this date.
+Everyone will hear back if they were matched with a graduate volunteer by October 10th.

 Once you are matched with a mentor, your mentor will reach out to set up an initial meeting.
-Between October and December your mentor will make themselves available for a handful of informal zoom meetings.
-This is not an opportunity to line edit your application materials, but generally discuss your application package and helpful tricks about navigating the application process.
+Between October and December your mentor will make themselves available for 3, 45-minute informal meetings.
+Your mentor will not line edit your application materials, but generally discuss your application package and helpful tricks about navigating the application process.

+No!
 Enrollment in GAMP will not be included as part of your application package.
 Graduate student volunteers are not involved in the admission process in any way and are solely providing personal advice and support about the general application process.
-Conversations you have with your mentor will not be reported to the School of Oceanography admissions committee.
+Conversations you have with your mentor will not be reported to the School of Oceanography admissions committee and your enrollment will not positively or negatively affect your application outside of the guidance you receive.

-- Useful resources to check out before GAMP starts
+- Are there resources I can check out before GAMP starts?

-GAMP is not an active resource for prospective students outside the window of October 8th - December 1st.
-For additional resources outside of this window check out the Oceanography webpage for prospective students (link).
-We also recommend starting to contact potential advisors before GAMP opens.
-For advice and email templates for contacting potential advisors, check out this page.
+GAMP is not an active resource for prospective students outside the window of October 10th - December 1st.
+For additional resources outside of this window check out the Oceanography webpage for prospective students.
+On this page you’ll find information from the School of Oceanography about the application process as well as written advice from current graduate students.
+We also recommend starting to research and contact potential advisors before GAMP opens.
+Also, read below for additional resources.

 We want to give credit to the JP-ASK program out of MIT-WHOI whose work we built off of to implement GAMP at University of Washington!